Skip to content

 Conflicts are tracked at the field level, not the entity level.
 This means:

-• Editing a principle's title while another user edits its description does not create a conflict
+• Editing a principle’s name while another user edits its description does not create a conflict

 • Only truly conflicting edits (same field, same entity) are rejected